-Improvements in ADHD symptoms (scored by CAARS) were significantly different in subjects treated with MG01Cl vs. placebo as early as 2 weeks following treatment initiation.
+Improvements in ADHD symptoms (scored by CAARS) were significantly different in subjects treated with MG01Cl vs. placebo as early as two weeks following treatment initiation.

 Improvement in inattention symptoms was statistically significant.
 One measure of effectiveness is called an "effect size" based on various statistical computations.
-An effect size of 0.4 has been reported for Atomoxetine, the only approved non-stimulant medication of Adult ADHD.
-An effect size of 0.9, calculated for the predominantly-inattentive ADHD population in Alcobra's Phase IIb study is therefore significantly higher, and in fact comparable to reported effect sizes of stimulant medications such as Concerta and Adderall.
+An effect size of 0.4 with the CAARS was observed in this Phase 2b trial of MG01CI.
+An effect size of 0.4 with the CAARS has been reported for Atomoxetine, the only approved non-stimulant medication of Adult ADHD.
+An effect size of 0.9 was calculated for the predominantly-inattentive ADHD population in Alcobra's Phase 2b study.
+This effect size is considered large and is in fact comparable to reported effect sizes of stimulant medications.

 Statistically significant findings were found using the TOVA neuropsychological test, as well as the Quality of Life questionnaire.
 TOVA scores were significantly better as early as two weeks after study initiation, and remained significantly better throughout the trial.
-AAQoL scores were significantly better starting at week 6 of treatment.
+AAQoL scores were significantly better starting at week six of treatment.